Axel Oxenstierna

 Axel Gustafsson Oxenstierna (/sv/; 1583–1654) was a Swedish statesman and Count of Södermöre.
 He became a member of the Swedish Privy Council in 1609 and served as Lord High Chancellor of Sweden from 1612 until his death.
 He was a confidant of King Gustavus Adolphus and then Queen Christina, for whom he was at first regent.

 Oxenstierna is widely considered one of the most influential people in Swedish history.
-He played an important role during the Thirty Years' War and was appointed Governor-General of occupied Prussia; he is also credited for having laid the foundations of the modern central administrative structure of the State, including the creation of counties (län).
+He played an important role during the Thirty Years' War and was appointed Governor-General of occupied Prussia.
+He is credited for having laid the foundations of the Swedish model of gouvernmental authority, with a large number of civil servants not politically appointed but appointed because of their merits.
+Oxenstierna is also credited for the modern central administrative structure of the State, including the creation of counties (län).

 Early life and education

-Oxenstierna was born on 16 June 1583, at Fånö in Uppland, the son of Gustaf Gabrielsson Oxenstierna (1551–1597) and Barbro Axelsdotter Bielke (1556–1624), as the oldest of nine siblings.
+Oxenstierna was born on 16 June 1583, at Fånö in Uppland, the son of Gustaf Gabrielsson Oxenstierna and Barbro Axelsdotter Bielke, as the oldest of nine siblings.
 His parents belonged to the ancient and influential high noble families of Oxenstierna and Bielke, both of which had held high offices in the state and the church for generations.
 After the death of her husband Gustaf, Axel's mother Barbro decided to let Axel and his brothers Christer and Gustaf finish their studies abroad.
 Thus, the brothers received their education at the universities of Rostock, Wittenberg and Jena.
 On returning home in 1603 he took up an appointment as valet de chambre (kammarjunkare) to King Charles IX of Sweden.

 One of Oxenstierna's more unusual intellectual qualifications was his knowledge of the Scots language, reflecting the importance of the Scottish expatriate community in Sweden at that time.
 As Chancellor, he would regularly receive correspondence in Scots from his agent Sir James Spens, and he ventured into the language himself for an official letter to his Scottish counterpart, the Earl of Loudoun.